firecracker80/reading-notes/201/class-05.md

 >Text on a page can be adjusted for size,font, spacing, weight, etc.
 > - Typeface - it is the font.
 It can be displayed according weight (light, medium, bold, black), style (normal, italic, oblique), or stretch (condensed, reg,ext).
 The browser will only display the typeface if it is already installed in the user's computer.
 Keep in mind, some require you to have the right license in order to use them.
 > - Type Scales - developed by europeans in the 16th century, and has been considered pleasing to the eye for hundreds of years.
 It is a ratio, referred to as points.
 The default text size on a browser is 16 pt (pixels).

+## Things I want to know more about...

+>I want to practice more than learn more about color combinations.
+Although learning to combine colors and the pyschology behind it is beneficial.